Authority source

 Legal status

-Niacinamide is widely permitted for use in cosmetics in the US (FDA) and EU, with no significant restrictions on concentration for leave-on products.
+Niacinamide is widely permitted for use in cosmetics in the US (FDA) and EU, with no major restrictions on concentration.

-Niacinamide is generally considered safe for use in cosmetics at typical concentrations.
+Niacinamide is generally considered safe for use in cosmetics and personal care products at typical concentrations.

 Authority source